 Q: Does it allow you to pay your bills (do you even have any) and save up for the future?

 A: The pay is good and can be outstanding depending on your experience and time in the industry.
 Many long-term crew have invested well and set themselves up for the future with real estate, stocks and businesses.
+We meet all kinds of people from all kinds of places.
+Recently, some Melbourne Property Valuers let us in on some sound advice and many of a crew are still talking about their options.
 You are entitled to live on the boat and most boats pay for food and some toiletries.
 Some boats even pay for a car that is shared amongst the crew.
 With that said, you have the potential to get rid of all bills and save very quickly.

 Q: Where has the job taken you so far?